-I was inspired to come up with this recipe after reading Dorie Greenspan’s recipe for Pumpkin Stuffed With Everything Good.
-Actually, it’s stuffed with lots of Paleo-unfriendly badness (though I would’ve scarfed it down a few months ago).
-I decided to stuff a Kabocha squash that was taking up real estate on my counter with pork and spinach.
-Dorie’s recipe takes around 2 hours to complete which is totally unacceptable to me so I nuked the squash first to halve the cooking time.
-Also, Kabocha is a drier and starchier squash so make sure to add the chicken broth to the filling.
+I was inspired to come up with this recipe after reading Dorie Greenspan’s recipe for Pumpkin Stuffed WIth Everything Good.
+It’s actually stuffed with lots of non-Paleo badness (but it sure sounds tasty).
+I decided to stuff a Kabocha squash taking up real estate on my counter with more Paleo-friendly ingredients.
+Dorie’s recipe takes ~2 hours to cook which is totally unacceptable to me so I nuked my squash to halve the cooking time.
+Kabocha is a starchier and drier squash, so definitely add chicken broth to the stuffing before baking it.

 - 2 large shallots, minced

 - 3 garlic cloves, minced

 - 1 tablespoon Tabil seasoning (or your favorite seasoning blend)

 Take the top off the squash and scoop out the seeds.